b01/dl-vscode-server/README.md

 # DL VS Code Server

-This script downloads a tar of VS Code Server, then extracts it to a location expected by VS Code clients.
-The intention of this script is to pre-install the server during image build.
-This helps ensure, in certain scenarios, that the server is there when internet is not; while still allowing your VS Code client to connect to it.
+This script downloads a tar of VS Code Server/CLI, then extracts it to a location expected by tunnels made by VS Code clients.

+The intention of this script is to pre-install the VS Code binary during container image build.
+This helps ensure, in certain scenarios, that the binary is there when internet is not; while still allowing your VS Code client to tunnel to the container.

-To get the latest version of VS COde server pre-installed, then re-run the script.
+When the VS Code binary is out-of-date, to get the latest version, re-run the script.

 ## Background